Xemiru/LuaMesh/README.md

 ## Usage

-All documentation is available at [http://xemiru.github.io/LuaMesh/latest](http://xemiru.github.io/LuaMesh/latest).
+All Java documentation is available at [http://xemiru.github.io/LuaMesh/latest](http://xemiru.github.io/LuaMesh/latest).

 Need them for a specific version?
 Replace `latest` with the version you need.
 All documentation pages are in the [gh-pages branch](https://github.com/Xemiru/LuaMesh/tree/gh-pages).